Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/IDE/README.md

 will be logged to the lower text area.

 Clicking the "Show ONE" button will translate any ONE+ written in the upper text area to ONE and show said ONE in the lower text area.

+## Source Code

+The source code and references to the dependecies of Kaeon Dev can be found [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/IDE/Source).